brandongiordano/Regex-Gist/README.md

 Quantifiers specify how many instances of a character, group, or character class must be present in the input for a match to be found.
 The two ``` (\d{3}) ``` sections indicate we want three digits where``` \d ``` lets us to know to look for digits and ``` {3} ``` indicates a quantity of three.
 This is repeated at the end but instead tells us to look for four ``` (\d{4}) ```.

 ### Grouping Constructs
+Grouping constructs delineate the subexpressions of a regular expression and capture the substrings of an input string.
+Here we break up our phone number into 3 sets of digits and read them as two sets of three and one set of four using parenthesis. ``` (\d{3}) ``` the paranthesis around this subexpression indicates that is is grouped.
+Captures that use parentheses are numbered automatically from left to right based on the order of the opening parentheses in the regular expression, starting from one.
+The capture that is numbered zero is the text matched by the entire regular expression pattern.

 ### Bracket Expressions
+A bracket expression is either a matching list expression or a non-matching list expression.
+For example, we use curly brackets to match exactly n instances of the proceeding character or pattern. ``` (\d{3}) ``` in this case we're saying to search for three instances of a digit.

 ### Character Classes
+A character class defines a set of characters, any one of which can occur in an input string for a match to succeed. ``` [- ]? ``` this snippet here uses square brackets to indicate that in between our subexpressions we have the option to include hyphens.

 ### The OR Operator